writer Rod Miller

 He grew up among horses and cattle in a cowboy family.
 While in high school he took up riding bareback broncs in the rodeo arena, and continued the sport through college, where he rode for the Utah State University Rodeo intercollegiate rodeo team.
 For several summers he also rode in PRCA rodeos around the West and worked behind the chutes and as chute boss for a rodeo stock contractor.

-With a degree in Broadcast Journalism, Rod worked for a few years in radio and television stations then drifted into advertising agencies where he has worked for more than three decades.
-His work as a copywriter, broadcast producer, and creative director has earned well over 300 awards for creativity in local, regional, national, and international competition.
+With a degree in Broadcast Journalism, Rod worked for a few years in radio and television stations then drifted into advertising agencies where he has worked for nearly four decades.
+His work as a copywriter, broadcast producer, and creative director earned well over 300 awards for creativity in local, regional, national, and international competition.

 In the mid-90s, curiosity led him to try his hand at writing cowboy poetry, an art he had long appreciated.
 Soon, his poems started appearing regularly in Western magazines including American Cowboy, Western Horseman, Range, and others.
 Rod also filled a term as Guest Editor for Poetry for American Cowboy magazine.
 Several anthologies include Rod’s poetry, which ranges from cowboy poems in traditional styles to wider-ranging verse about the American West.
 Selected poems appear in his collections Goodnight Goes Riding and Other Poems and Things a Cowboy Sees and Other Poems, and in a limited edition chapbook, Newe Dreams.